-But even a medium as dominant as “The Stream” will start to wane and give way to The Next Big Thing, as Alexis Madrigal highlighted in her excellent essay, 2013: The Year ‘the Stream’ Crested.
+But even a medium as dominant as “The Stream” started to wane and give way to The Next Big Thing, as Alexis Madrigal highlighted in her excellent essay, 2013: The Year ‘the Stream’ Crested.

 The simple pattern highlighted in the examples above might be interesting, but it’s only insightful to the extent it can be applied to new opportunities.